Skip to content

 Professor Stuart Brierley

 Professor Stuart Brierley is Director of the Visceral Pain Research Group, Director of the Hopwood Centre for Neurobiology, and Co-Theme Leader of Lifelong Health at the South Australian Health and Medical Research Institute (SAHMRI).
-He is an NHMRC Investigator L1 recipient (2022-2026), and received an NHMRC Research Excellence Award for being the top-ranked NHMRC CDF-II Fellow in the 2016 round.
+He is an NHMRC Investigator L1 recipient (2022-2026).

 Professor Brierley has a proven track record of publishing innovative, technically demanding research in the fields of gastroenterology, pain, neuroscience and pharmacology.
-He has published 132 papers in high impact journals, such as Nature (x5), Science, Cell, Nature Communications, Gastroenterology (x6), Gut (x11), PNAS (x2), JCI Insight (x3), Pain (x13), J Neuroscience (x2).
-He also has invited reviews in Nature Reviews Gastroenterology Hepatology (x2), Annual Reviews of Physiology.
+He has published 141 papers in high impact journals, such as Nature (x6), Science (x2), Cell, Nature Communications, Gastroenterology (x7), Gut (x11), PNAS (x2), JCI Insight (x3), Pain (x13) & J Neuroscience (x2).
+He also has invited reviews in Nature Reviews Gastroenterology Hepatology (x2), Annual Reviews of Physiology & Gastroenterology.
 Since 2020 he has been named in the Stanford University / Elsevier Top 2% World Scientist Rankings.

 Professor Brierley has a strong track record of industry collaboration.
 His collaborations with industry partners Ironwood Pharmaceuticals identified the mechanism of pain relief of a new drug (Linaclotide) in treating patients with IBS with constipation (IBS-C).
 Linaclotide, a guanylate cyclase-C agonist is effective in relieving abdominal pain associated with IBS-C and is available and registered for use by IBS-C patients in the USA, Europe, Asia, and Australia.